Feyerabend/vm/jvm1/README.md

 }
 ```

 ### another sample

 The sample 'Sample.java' above isn't however delivering much to inform us about the
 byte code instructions, as they mosly refer to invoking calls to procedures (or equivalent)
-in the native machine, and also referes to other classes.
+in the native machine, and also referes to other classes. (more on this below.)

 We could however use another sample to illustrate how two numbers can be added.